vagabondish/energetic-zucchini/src/pages/contact-success.md

 title: Thank You!
 template: page
 ---

-Thank you for contacting me!
-I will get back in touch with you soon.
+Thank you for your submission.

 **Have a great day!**